jkutner/jkutner.github.com/_posts/2015-05-11-twelve-factor-scala.md

 I see this principle often violated with the use of [sbt sub-projects](http://www.scala-sbt.org/release/tutorial/Multi-Project.html).
 Sub-projects are great for [breaking out libraries from your code](https://www.playframework.com/documentation/2.3.x/SBTSubProjects), but deployment gets messy when you have a distinct application as a sub-project.
 It becomes difficult to separate the commit history between applications, and makes isolated rollbacks impossible.

-A solution to this problem is [Git submodules](http://www.git-scm.com/book/en/v2/Git-Tools-Submodules).
-You can still use sbt sub-projects so long as your sub-project directory is actually a Git submodule added to your project with a command such as:
+A solution to this problem is [Git submodules](http://www.git-scm.com/book/en/v2/Git-Tools-Submodules), which allow you to use sbt sub-projects that are actually their own Git repository.
+A Git submodule can be added to your project with a command such as:

 {% highlight text %}
 $ git submodule add https://github.com/jkutner/play-sub-project